Master and Practice Courses

 A master course is not essential.
 However, the option is open for instructors to request a Master course and then copy a 'live' for-credit course into the Master course shell.
 After the copy completes, the instructor works in the master course and adjusts content and dates so the master course holds the most up-to-date version of a corresponding 'live' for-credit course.
 When a 'live' for-credit course becomes available at a later date, the instructor can then use the Copy Components from Another Org Unit process to move the "updated-in-the-master-course" course contents, components, links etc. to the initially blank 'live' for-credit course offering.

 Example of typical Master course use:

 A practice course is generally used to test tools and procedures as necessary for anyone who has this type of course.
-Note that this type of course can also be used in the 'Copy Components from Another Org Unit' process.
+This type of course can also be used in the 'Copy Components from Another Org Unit' process.

 Instructors or departments need to contact Ecat Support staff if they wish to create a Non-Credit course offering.

-Finally, note that if individuals want to clean their master course out there is no magic button to clean with - it is a manual process and individuals must clean all tools (delete dropboxes, discussion areas, quiz area etc.) as D2L definitely demonstrates persistence.
+Finally, note that if individuals want to clean their master course (or any course for that matter) of extra content, there is no magic one-step button to perform the process.
+It is a manual process and individuals must clean all tools (delete dropboxes, discussion areas, quiz area etc.) separately if they want to clear the decks.

 *with the exception of course files if so selected for overwrite

 Links will open in a new tab or window dependent on browser/OS configuration.